Digital Homestead Records Reopen A Crucial Chapter Of U.S. History

 Historians and anyone who has a computer and is curious, can now begin to dig into this country's homesteading history, without a trip to the National Archives.
 This week Nebraska became the first state to digitize its records and get them online, nearly 77,000 case files.
-President Lincoln signed the first homestead act in 1852, it allowed people to claim a federal land grant so long as they had never taken ups arms against the government, this was during the Civil War of course.
-A nationwide project aims to put all the countries 30 million homesteading documents online.
-It's a public-private partnership; you view them on websites that charge a fee for membership, like ancestry.com.
-And for more on this subject we're going to turn now Blake Bell, he is a historian at the Homestead National Monument in Beatrice, Nebraska.
+President Lincoln signed the first homestead act in 1862, it allowed people to claim a federal land grant so long as they had never taken ups arms against the government, this was during the Civil War of course.
+A nationwide project aims to put all of the countries 30 million homesteading documents online.
+It's a public-private partnership; you view them on websites that charge a fee for membership, like Ancestry.com.
+And for more on this subject we're going to turn now Blake Bell, he is an historian at the Homestead National Monument in Beatrice, Nebraska.
 Welcome to the program.

 BLAKE BELL: Thank you so much for having me.

 BELL: Really the reason for doing this is twofold.
-One - so family historians can have more access to their ancestor’s history and the other reason would be so scholars can build better databases, so that we can begin to reinterpret the West and start telling a more complete history of the West as we know it.
+One - so family historians can have more access to their ancestors’ history and the other reason would be so scholars can build better databases, so that we can begin to reinterpret the West and start telling a more complete history of the West as we know it.

 SIEGEL: When you say reinterpret and tell a more complete history of the West, what sorts of answers might all of these documents and a database built from these documents provide, that would lead us to that kind of reinterpretation?

 BELL: Well, what we're finding in these documents is how inclusive this legislation actually was, and by that I mean women were actually allowed to homestead, African-Americans were allowed to homestead, immigrants are being invited into our country to homestead.
-So we're finding a more diverse group of individuals out here in the West and we are able to begin to understand that this diversity was really changing the way our nation was operating socially and we we're also learning that our agriculture might, of our country, was being built upon the Homestead Act of 1862
+So we're finding a more diverse group of individuals out here in the West and we are able to begin to understand that this diversity was really changing the way our nation was operating socially and we we're also learning that our agriculture might, of our nation, was being built upon the Homestead Act of 1862